GreatGrant/My-Resume-HNGX/README.md

 4. Hit the "Save" button to store your resume.
 5. To edit your resume, simply tap on the floating "Edit" button at the bottom.
 6. Explore the app, experiment with different sections, and make your resume stand out!

+## Acknowledgment

+This project was completed as part of the HNGX internship program.